 There is also a small fish market in the morning called Fiskehoddorna, next to Malmö Museum.

-If you walk thru the park you will leave the city center and be on your way to the seaside.
+If you continue to walk away from the city thru the park you will leave the city center and be on your way to the seaside.

-The area in front of you is called Ribersborg (my part of the town!).
+The area is called Ribersborg (my part of the town!).
 Lots of people live here and you can also find some shops and restaurants.
 If you look to the left you will see the very tall blue house called Kronprinsen, with a smaller shopping center.
-But go to the right instead towards the even bigger house, Turning Torso.

-After a short walk you will reach the beach area called Ribersborgsstranden, with the park Öresundsparken.
+After a walk you will reach the beach area called Ribersborgsstranden, with the park Öresundsparken.

 In the summer Ribersborgsstranden of course is a very popular place to take a bath and just enjoy living.
 The beach has very shallow water, perfect for families with small kids, so if you want deeper water go out on one of the bathing docks.